 A third option would be to obtain health insurance through the Health Insurance Marketplace.
 Dependent on income, insurance through the Marketplace may offer tax credits to reduce the cost of coverage.
 It will also help determine if you qualify for other government programs like Medicaid or CHIP.
 Pennsylvania’s website allows you to apply online, run comparisons, and provides educational information https://pennie.com/.

 When you’re facing a loss of income, budgeting after job loss becomes one of the most important tools for regaining control of your finances.
-It might feel overwhelming at first, especially while you’re adjusting emotionally too, but creating a realistic, flexible plan can make the road ahead more manageable.
+It might feel overwhelming at first, especially while you’re adjusting emotionally too, but creating a realistic, flexible plan can assist in making the road ahead more manageable.

 Start with these steps: